jerry0519-nycu/database-management/ch2.md

 <img width="518" alt="image" src="https://github.com/user-attachments/assets/3a8d6f94-b019-4743-8dde-72d3dd6ec3e0" />

 # Review Questions
-1. **Why data models are important?**
+- Why data models are important?
-Data models are important because they serve as a communication tool between different stakeholders (end users, developers, managers) who view data differently.
-They provide a precise description of data's nature and environment, reducing misunderstandings and ensuring consistency in database design.
-A well-designed data model is essential for creating an efficient and scalable database system.

-2. **What are the data model basic building blocks?**
+- What are the data model basic building blocks
-The basic building blocks of a data model are:
-- **Entity**: A person, thing, or event about which data is collected (e.g., a table in a database).
-- **Attribute**: A characteristic or property of an entity (e.g., a column in a table).
-- **Relationship**: An association between entities (e.g., one-to-many, many-to-many, one-to-one).
-- **Constraint**: A restriction on data to ensure integrity (e.g., salary range, mandatory fields).

-3. **How have the major data models evolved?**
+- How have the major data models evolved
-Major data models have evolved from hierarchical (tree structure, 1960s) and network (graph structure, 1970s) models to relational (tables with SQL, 1980s–1990s), object-oriented (objects with inheritance, 1990s), and NoSQL (flexible schemas, 2000s–present).
-Modern trends include cloud-native databases, NewSQL, and AI-integrated systems.

-4. **Explain NoSQL characteristics.**
-NoSQL databases are:
-- **Schemaless**: Flexible data structures (e.g., JSON, key-value pairs).
-- **Horizontally scalable**: Distributed across servers for high volume.
-- **Non-relational**: No fixed tables or joins.
-- **Optimized for big data**: Handle unstructured/semi-structured data efficiently.
-- **Types**: Key-value (Redis), document (MongoDB), columnar (Cassandra), graph (Neo4j).
+- Explain NoSQL characteristics

-5. **What are the four levels of data abstraction?**
+- What are the four levels of data abstraction
-The four levels are:
-- **External Model**: End-user views (subsets of data, represented as ER diagrams).
-- **Conceptual Model**: Global organizational view (ER diagrams, hardware/software independent).
-- **Internal Model**: DBMS-specific implementation (SQL logical design).
-- **Physical Model**: Lowest level (storage details, hardware/software dependent).

 # Homework #1
 資料庫課程作業(A)